 Open Mic Nights for Singers

-Open Mic nights for singers.
-They may not be quite on a par with an actual gig, but playing at an Open Mic night will have its benefits for you.
-Your best bet would be to scout out which venues in your local area host the events, then try and attend maybe one or two every week.
+For singers, open mic nights may not be quite on a par with an actual gig, but playing at an open mic night will have its benefits for you.
+Your best bet would be to scout which venues in your local area host the events, then try and attend maybe one or two every week.
 If you are serious about a career in the music industry then performing at open mic nights for singers is a must!

-Here are some common gripes with Open Mic nights and why these aren’t necessarily a bad thing!
+Here are some common gripes with open mic nights for singers and why these aren’t necessarily a bad thing!